kyng-codeops/MSA-ESRGAN/README.md

 [![Publish-pip](https://github.com/xinntao/Real-ESRGAN/actions/workflows/publish-pip.yml/badge.svg)](https://github.com/xinntao/Real-ESRGAN/blob/master/.github/workflows/publish-pip.yml)

 </div>
-MSA-ESRGAN is a forked modification from Real-ESRGAN.
-This is a pytorch and BasicSR implementation of the NIH paper published at the
+MSA-ESRGAN is a fork from Real-ESRGAN.
+The core changes to the network were in part inspired by the NIH paper published at the
 National Library of Medicine's National Center for Biotechnology Information--with a modification on activation functions.
+Multiple additional changes have been incorporated further improving the resulting model.

 MSA stands for Multi-Scale Attention and refers to the discriminator network architecture of the GAN.
 This GAN uses the exact same generator as ESRGAN, Real-ESRGAN, and others (I believe BSRGAN also uses the same generator).
-The new discriminator is meant to improve the GAN's ability to focus attention in areas that might or should improve perceptual quality but using a combination of Channel Attention and Spatial Attention.
+The new discriminator is meant to improve the GAN's ability to focus attention in areas that significantly improved perceptual quality but using a combination of Channel Attention, Spatial Attention, upgraded GAN loss criterion and over all loss models.
 From the various versions of the same paper, the authors only called for the use or ReLU as the activation function.
-However, the first couple rounds of training demonstrated the need to use Leaky ReLU.
+However, the first couple rounds of training demonstrated the need to use Leaky ReLU for stability.

-I became interested in this work while training Real-ESRGAN from the ground up on a custom built 4K natural image dataset that included the artistic use of focused foregrounds and blurred backgrounds.
+There is a WGAN-gp branch which is the most advanced and highest quality producing model.
+This is a Wasserstein GAN upgraded from being a discriminator (discrete) to a critic (relativistic GAN) that implements Gradient-Penalty for it's GAN loss criterion.
+This results in meaningful loss magnitude outputs (l_g_gan) allowing direct WGAN loss weighting adjustments to balance against L1loss, perceptual loss, and a newly added Gradient-Variance loss.
+Using meaninful loss magnitudes allows a trainer to compute accurate loss-mix levels to achieve targeted results.

+Example: L1loss and perceptual loss shape the structure, while WGAN shapes realism, and GV sharpens boundaries averaged-out by the L1loss.
+I'm not going to post the model I trained, but so far, SSIM values around 0.8891 and PSNR values around 31.91 have been achieved using a private dataset with over 21,000 4K photos and video-frame stills.

-My goal was to see if a custom data set could teach Real-ESRGAN to maintain more details on images of human faces (i.e. getting rid of the airbrushed over smoothing on humans).
-With a dataset of nearly 20,000 4K and higher images of mostly people, places, and more, I was able to make Real-ESRGAN generate skin textures and skin tone gradients.
-However, Real-ESRGAN had a tendency to attempt sharpening blurred backgrounds and blurring some foregrounds.
-This repo is my first functioning MSA (Multi-Scale Attention) discriminator modification to Real-ESRGAN (the generators between ESRGAN, Real-ESRGAN, and MSA-ESRGAN are all identical, only the discriminator is changed).
+With a dataset of nearly 21,000 4K and higher images of mostly people, places, and more, I was able to make MSA-ESRGAN generate skin textures and skin tone gradients.
+Real-ESRGAN had a tendency to attempt sharpening blurred backgrounds and blurring some foregrounds.
+This repo is a functioning MSA (Multi-Scale Attention) relativistic Wasserstein-GAN with Gradient Penalties.

 Since this is a work in-progress, I will eventually fix-up this repo's documentation.
 For now, there will be tons of old references and links and typos.

 Inferencing this model is identical to Real-ESRGAN so I'm keeping much of that documentation for now.
 The training procedures are also the same but the MSA discriminator is unique.